SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - are we meeting our goals
 - are we overcoming the barriers

-Note that this isn't about measuring the rmance of individuals.
-It's about measuring how well DTLT are doing at bringing about the desired environment and culture.
+Note that this **is not** about measuring the performance of individuals.
+It's about measuring how well the leadership team are doing at bringing about an environment and culture where individuals can flourish.

 TODO: So what are the KPIs we will monitor e.g. percentage of developers who commit code to a repository each sprint, compliance with the quarterly PDR process, etc.